-Weeks prior, NYSNA nurses from New York City Health + Hospitals (H+H)/ Mayorals packed the courtyard outside H+H headquarters on Wednesday, Jan.
-18, demanding a fair contract and safe staffing.
-Nurses held “I am a Nurse” signs honoring Dr. Martin Luther King Jr.’s legacy.
-The signs were a powerful reminder that public sector nurses are the backbone of New York City’s healthcare system and deserve respect.
+Hundreds of NYSNA nurses from New York City Health + Hospitals (H+H)/ Mayorals packed the courtyard outside H+H headquarters on Wednesday, Jan.
+18, demanding a fair contract and safe staffing to deliver the care all New Yorkers deserve.
+Nurses held “I am a Nurse” signs honoring Dr. Martin Luther King Jr.’s legacy as a powerful reminder that public hospitals serve the most marginalized and poorest New Yorkers and are the backbone of New York City’s healthcare system.

 Nurses chanted, “We Saved New York,” reminding the public of their essential role during the pandemic.
 Despite being recognized as heroes in the wake of an unprecedented pandemic and being celebrated with the nightly banging of pots and pans, public hospital nurses have continued to endure unsafe staffing levels and a widening gap between their pay and the private sector, leading to high levels of turnover.